Currant Creek Reservoir

 - Location: Wasatch County

-- Directions: Take the Currant Creek exit north from Highway 40 and drive for 14 miles
+- Directions: Take the Currant Creek exit north from Highway 40 and drive for 19 miles.
+The road is now paved.

 - Type: Fishing